The Forbidden Room

 Time Out says

-Following a brief prologue in which poet John Ashbery expounds on the wonders of bathtubs, we’re deposited into the bowels of a rickety submarine, whose crew can’t bring to the surface because the change in pressure would detonate the slabs of explosive pink jelly they have aboard.
+Following a brief prologue by the poet John Ashbery, we’re deposited into the bowels of a rickety submarine which can’t surface because the change in pressure would detonate the slabs of explosive pink jelly on board and kill all the crew.
 Then it’s off to the mountains, where a burly woodsman is determined to rescue a local beauty from a clan of cave-dwelling savages.
-From there, the characters pile up faster than you can keep track of, The Forbidden Room exploring every conceivable corner (and several inconceivable ones) of its rifts and wrinkles, the film cohering into a constellation of narratives in which the connective tissue between stories is an illusion but the light they shine on each other is real as can be.
+From there, the characters pile up faster than you can keep track of.
+Maddin has never worked with such an enormous cast (including Charlotte Rampling, Udo Kier and Clara Furey).

 Cast and crew